outerloper/rally-test/README.md

 ## License

 Milestone Burnup with Projection is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

+## Development notes

+Use App-dev.html together with App.dev.js when developing.
+Commit only when tests are green (AppSpec.js).

 ## Documentation for SDK